top of page

 Germany, 2004 (with Karen Weinert)

-The photographic work »terra incognita« shows five views of period high-rise buildings in Dresden and Leipzig, and ostensibly follows the formal criteria of serial photography, as characterized by the Becher-School.
+The photographic work »terra incognita« shows five views of period high-rise buildings in Dresden and Leipzig, and ostensibly follows the formal criteria of serial photography, as characterized by the so called Becher-School.
 Upon closer examination, however, we notice a violation of this modus operandi.
 Appeals were made to the residents of the buildings to participate and campaigns were carried out, the results of which can be seen on the house facades.

 WHH 17